 Every day you might work on many tasks and many times concurrently (multitasking) but at the end of the day, your accomplishments matter.
 Tasks are like artifacts and accomplishments are like products.
 Customers need your products, not artifacts.

-Your highest priority is to satisfy the customer through early and continuous delivery of valuable products.
+Your highest priority is to satisfy the customer through the early and continuous delivery of valuable products.

 (Skype, Slack, etc.)